AvaIre/docs/heroku-guide.md

 <a name="hosting-from-source"></a>
 ## Hosting from source
-> {tip} When you choose to host from source.
-It's recommended to get a GitHub account, as you can use this to fork the repo, to keep AvaIre up to date more easily.
+> {tip} When you choose to host from source, it's recommended to get a GitHub account, as you can use this to fork the repo and keep AvaIre up to date more easily.

 <a name="hosting-from-source-prerequisites"></a>
 ### Prerequisites